7 Best Cold Plunge Tubs: The Ultimate Buyer’s Guide

 Users can choose between two water chillers: 1/2 HP standard chiller, which cools the water down to 39°F (4°C) or the 1 HP pro chiller which cools down to 37°F (2.7°C).
 For those who want versatility, the pro chiller includes an optional heater so you can switch between a cold plunge and a hot tub.

 In terms of convenience the Plunge is top notch.
-The user friendly app lets you control the temperature from your phone.
+The app lets you control the temperature from your phone.
 There’s no additional plumbing required, just fill it up using a garden hose and the circular filtration system will keep the water clean.
 They come with an insulated cover and skimming net to help save energy, keep the water clean, and keep the temperature low.
 Free white glove delivery means no hassle setup and all packaging material will be removed after installation.

 3. best for small spaces: The Viking